jgibson517/jackpg/content/about.md

 ## About

 I am engineer for the Minnesota Timberwolves.
-There I write code to help inform basketball decisions.
+There I write code to help inform basketball decisions made.
 Previously, I was a graduate student at the University of Chicago's [Computational Analysis and Public Policy](https://capp.uchicago.edu/) (CAPP) program, where I researched elections and helped teach programming.

-I'm also a past contributor to the [Data and Democracy Lab](https://mggg.org/) (fka MGGG Redistricting Lab).
+I'm also a former contributor to the [Data and Democracy Lab](https://mggg.org/) (fka MGGG Redistricting Lab).
 In a past life, I was research and policy consultant with the brilliantly smart folks at [Gravity Research](https://www.gravityresearch.com/) (fka National Journal's NSI).

-Selected work and my education background can be found below.
+Selected work along with my educational background can be found below.

 ----